Green correspondence on centric Mackey functor over fusion systems: Abstract

 \section{Abstract}

 In this paper we give a definition of (centric) Mackey functor over a fusion system (Definitions \ref{def:Mackey-functor.} and \ref{def:F-centric-Mackey-functor.}) which generalizes the notion of Mackey functor over a group.
 In this context we prove that, given some conditions on a related ring, the centric Burnside ring over a fusion system (as defined in \cite{BurnsideRingFusionSystemsDiazLibman}) acts on any centric Mackey functor (Proposition \ref{prop:Action-of-centric-burnside-ring.}).
-We also prove that the Green correspondence can be extended to centric Mackey functors over fusion systems (Theorem \ref{thm:Green-correspondence.}).
-As a means to prove this we introduce a notion of relative projectivity for centric Mackey functors over fusion systems (Definition \ref{def:Relative-projectivity.}) and provide a decomposition of a particular product in $\aOFc$ (Definition \ref{def:Additive-extension}) in terms of the product in $\additiveCompletion{\Orbitize{\left(\NF\right)^{c}}}$ (Theorem \ref{thm:decomposition-direct-product.}).
+We also prove that the Green correspondence holds for centric Mackey functors over fusion systems (Theorem \ref{thm:Green-correspondence.}).
+As a mean to prove this we introduce a notion of relative projectivity for centric Mackey functors over fusion systems (Definition \ref{def:Relative-projectivity.}) and provide a decomposition of a particular product in $\aOFc$ (Definition \ref{def:Additive-extension}) in terms of the product in $\additiveCompletion{\Orbitize{\left(\NF\right)^{c}}}$ (Theorem \ref{thm:decomposition-direct-product.}).

 {}